-In the fourth quarter of 2018, Cellnex extended the agreement between Cellnex Switzerland and Sunrise, including an additional acquisition of 133 sites in Switzerland for an amount of CHF 39 million (ε 34 million), which were transferred to Swiss Towers on January 1, 2019, and also an extension of the build-to-suit project with Sunrise agreed in up to 75 additional sites to be built (increasing the agreement to build sites from up to 400 to up to 475 sites).
-Also in the fourth quarter of 2018, Cellnex acquired from MNOs in Spain, through Cellnex's fully owned subsidiary On Tower Telecom Infraestructuras, S.A.U. ("On Tower Spain"), 375 sites for an amount of ε 45 million.
+In the fourth quarter of 2018, Cellnex extended the agreement between Cellnex Switzerland and Sunrise, including an additional acquisition of 133 sites in Switzerland for an amount of CHF 39 million (\notin 34 million), which were transferred to Swiss Towers on January 1, 2019, and also an extension of the Build-to-suit project with Sunrise agreed in up to 75 additional sites to be built (increasing the agreement to build sites from up to 400 to up to 475 sites).
+Also in the fourth quarter of 2018, Cellnex acquired from MNOs in Spain, through Cellnex's fully owned subsidiary On Tower Telecom Infraestructuras, S.A.U. ("On Tower Spain"), 375 sites for an amount of \notin 45 million.

-In the first half of 2019, the Company, through its subsidiary Cellnex Italia, SrL, entered into an extension of the agreement with Wind Tre which was entered into in the context of the acquisition of Cellnex Italia, S.p.A. in 2015, through an increase in the build-to-suit project of up to 800 additional sites (increasing the agreement to build sites from up to 400 to up to 1,200), which Cellnex Italia, S.p.A. will build in a 10-year term from the 2015 agreement, with a total investment of up to ε 00 million.
+In the first half of 2019, the Company, through its subsidiary Cellnex Italia, S.r.L. (currently Cellnex Italy), entered into an extension of the agreement with Wind Tre S.p.A. ("Wind Tre") which was entered into in the context of the acquisition of Cellnex Italy in 2015, through an increase in the Build-to-suit project of up to 800 additional sites (increasing the agreement to build sites from up to 400 to up to 1,200), which Cellnex Italy will build in a 10-year term from the 2015 agreement, with a total investment of up to \notin 70 million.
 Also in the first half of 2019, the Group entered into an agreement with BT to operate and market 220 high towers located in the United Kingdom for a period of 20 years.
-The consideration paid amounted to GBP 70 million, approximately (approximately ε 79 million).
+The consideration paid amounted to GBP 70 million, approximately (approximately \notin 79 million).
 The agreement included a pre-emptive right of acquisition of Cellnex Connectivity Solutions Limited of up to 3,000 sites from BT during the following six years.